 Curiosity, discipline, focus, determination: these qualities are essential to artists, and are honed not only in the studio but also in the classroom.
 At The Academy, you’ll find AP and Honors courses, dedicated teachers, and high academic standards engaging the distinctly creative minds of our students.
-The Academy’s academic program is built around core studies in English, Mathematics, Social Studies, World Languages, Science, and elective courses.
+The Academy’s academic program is built upon core studies in English, Mathematics, Science, Social Studies, and World Languages.

 Students in the English Department will develop into sensitive and critical readers of fiction, nonfiction, poetry, and drama through reading, discussion, and writing.